-Water is a Vital to Your Survival!
-What is Your Plan for Your Water Needs?
+Water is Vital to Your Survival!
+What is Your Plan?

 We can’t live without water!
-Whether it is to drink, brush teeth, shower, cook, clean, or provide water to growing things, we can’t live without it.
+Whether we drink, brush our teeth, shower, cook, clean, or provide water to growing things, we can’t live without it.
 An average person cannot live for more than three days without water.

 Water is critical to your survival needs.

-Unfortunately, most people do not place water very high in their emergency preparations.
-They focus on shelter, food, security, and safety before they even began to think about water.
+Unfortunately, most people do not prioritize water in their emergency preparations.
+They focus on shelter, food, security, and safety before they even consider water.
 Yes, shelter and food are important.
 However, without water, those things will not matter.

 So…what is your plan for your water needs?

 This will vary from household to household.
-The experts say to have, at a minimum, one gallon a day per person.
+The experts recommend at least one gallon per day per person.
 One gallon of water multiplied by the number of people you plan to care for times the number of days you plan to be without water.
 One gallon of water is the minimum you should have, but I think you should have more.

 Why?

-Bathing will take at least 3-5 gallons of water per person.
-I know in a crisis situation, bathing might be the last thing on your mind.
-However, if you have the potential for unsafe and unsanitary conditions, bathing in some way or form is a must.
-You can invest in one of these solar showers or whole body disposable wash cloths.
+Bathing requires at least 3-5 gallons of water per person.
+I know that in a crisis, bathing might be the last thing on your mind.
+However, if there is a risk of unsafe or unsanitary conditions, bathing is a must.
+You can invest in one of these solar showers or whole-body disposable washcloths.
 Keeping clean will be a top priority to ward off sickness.

-Washing clothes using a couple of five gallon buckets and a washer plunger will take at least 10-20 gallons of water for the bare minimum of clothes to be washed.
+Washing clothes in a couple of five-gallon buckets and a washer plunger will require at least 10-20 gallons of water for the bare minimum load.
 You might have enough clean clothes to last two weeks.
 That is all well and good until someone gets sick.

-Washing dishes will take 3-6 gallons of water to clean the dishes properly.
-While it is recommended to have paper plates and plastic utensils on hand, there will always be some dishes dirty.
-Then you need to add in the water you might need for cooking purposes.
+It takes 3-6 gallons of water to wash dishes properly.
+While it is recommended to have paper plates and plastic utensils on hand, some dishes will always be dirty.
+Then, you need to add the water you may need for cooking.

-Safely, you will need at least 3-5 gallons a day per person!
+To be safe, you will need at least 3-5 gallons per person per day!
 How do you plan to store that much water?
 You can:

 - Have a rain catchment system with at least 150 gallons of storage.

-- Store one-gallon jugs of water and cases of water bottles for cooking and drinking.
+- Store one-gallon jugs of water and cases of bottled water for cooking and drinking.
+You can also purchase five-gallon jugs to store water.

 - Install a hand pump for your well water.